mmianov/Algorithm_visualisation/README.md

 -  https://www.youtube.com/c/TechWithTim/videos

-    The cornerstone of this project, his tutorial helped a ton with both algorithm visualisation and its implementation
+    The cornerstone of this project, his tutorials helped a ton with both algorithm visualisation and its implementation

 - https://www.growingwiththeweb.com/2012/06/a-pathfinding-algorithm.html